 “Welcome to our lifestyle lab!”
-Flemming Hansen said, grinning at us.
-As one of the masterminds behind Stedsans in the Woods, he had to know what he was talking about.
-He had just pointed us towards our accommodation for the night with instructions to: “pass by the gardens, walk halfway down to the lake, look for a sign with the number 2 on it, follow that into the woods and I’ll see you for dinner.”
-Leaving Flemming at the makeshift reception with these cryptic instructions and walking on a dirt road towards the line of trees, my wife and myself couldn’t help but smile at each other.
-We had been following tiny dirt roads for kilometers and were excited to finally having arrived at this place, hidden deep in the Swedish woods of rural Småland.
+Flemming Hansen said, grinning at us, as one of the masterminds behind Stedsans in the Woods, he had to know what he was talking about.
+He had just pointed us towards our accommodation for the night with instructions to: “pass by the gardens, walk halfway down to the lake, look for a sign with the number two on it, follow that into the woods and I’ll see you for dinner.”
+After leaving Flemming at the makeshift reception with these cryptic instructions, walking on a dirt road towards a line of trees, my wife and I couldn’t help but smile at each other.
+We had been following tiny dirt roads for kilometres to get here and were excited to finally arrive somewhere hidden deep in the Swedish woodlands of rural Småland.

 “No electricity, no running water – it was just nature and us”

-Walking down the forest path, looking for our cabin, we occasionally stopped to pick overly ripe raspberries from bushes.
+Walking down the forest path and looking for our cabin, we occasionally stopped to pick overly ripe raspberries from bushes.
 They were delicious – juicy and warm from the summer sun.
-We found the sign Flemming had mentioned and started trekking into the woods to find our cabin which turned out to be a small, tent-shaped, wooden construction, located smack middle in the forest and equipped with nothing but a massive bed.
+We found the sign Flemming had mentioned and started trekking into the woods to find our cabin which turned out to be a small, tent-shaped, wooden construction located smack in the middle in the forest and equipped with nothing but a massive bed.
 (They call this style: ‘permaculture-meets-wabi sabi-meets-Nordic interior design).
-No electricity, no running water – it was just nature and us, and through the cabin’s massive floor-to-ceiling window we were able to take in all the beauty directly from our aforementioned bed.
+No electricity, no running water – it was just nature and us.
+Through the cabin’s massive floor-to-ceiling window we were able to take in all the beauty directly from our aforementioned bed.

 “I started to wonder what kind of place we had come to.”

 We used the time before dinner to take a quick dip in the lake.
 Sitting on the sun deck of the floating sauna and enjoying the silence of the large body of water, Flemming’s words from earlier echoed in my head.
-“Stedsans is neither a hotel, nor a restaurant” he’d said, instead making the point that the space operates as some sort playground for ‘a future lifestyle’.
-“The climate crisis is real, we know that things need to be done differently but instead of just talking about change, we’re giving guests real examples of how a sustainable lifestyle looks” he’d continued.
-I started to wonder what kind of place we had come to.
+“Stedsans is neither a hotel nor a restaurant” he’d said, instead making the point that the space operates as some sort playground for ‘a future lifestyle’.
+“The climate crisis is real, we know that things need to be done differently but instead of just talking about change we’re giving guests real examples of how a sustainable lifestyle looks” he’d continued.
+I started to wonder what kind of place we’d come to.

 “…in the restaurants all the food is cooked over an open fire”

-When Mette and Flemming moved their project to an forest in Bohult, Sweden in 2016, it was all part of their master plan of realizing a sustainability project that went far beyond anything they’d done before.
-The Stedsans’ new location in the southwestern Swedish woods offered them everything they hadn’t been able to find back home in Denmark, which essentially consisted of an estate by a lake with seven hectares of space and so large enough to allow them to realise their vision of a fully self-sustaining hotel and restaurant business with a permaculture farm.
-The reality of this set up means no running water (Stedsans is, in fact, 100% water neutral apart from the outsourcing of its bed sheet laundry) and no electricity in either the guest accommodations nor in the restaurants.
+When Mette and Flemming moved their project to an forest in Bohult, Sweden in 2016, it was all part of a master plan to realize a sustainability project far beyond anything they’d done before.
+The Stedsans’ new location in the southwestern Swedish woods offered them everything they hadn’t been able to find back home in Denmark.
+It essentially consisted of an estate by a lake with several hectares of space – large enough to allow them to realise their vision of a fully self-sustaining hotel and restaurant business alongside a permaculture farm.
+The reality of this set up means there’s no running water (Stedsans is 100% water neutral with the exception of outsourcing its bed sheet laundry) and no electricity in either the guest accommodations or in the restaurants.
 Battery- and solar-powered lamps light the way through the darkest parts of the forest at night, elevated water tanks replace running water, and in the restaurants all the food is cooked over an open fire.

 “Circled around pits of smoking coal and burning embers we tossed together a glorious summer potato salad”

-The accuracy of the fire cooking statement was demonstrated to us first hand during dinner.
+The accuracy of the fire-cooking statement was demonstrated to us first hand during dinner.
 We’d arrived at the barn with the other guests only to be told that whilst weekend meals were served in the forest restaurant, weekday dinners were self-cooked by the guests over the communal fire by the main barn.
-We were invited to help ourselves from a massive offering of beautiful ingredients, including brightly coloured tomatoes, new potatoes, crispy kale and fresh pike perch from a nearby fisherman which each group then cooked over the open fire pits.
-Circled around pits of smoking coal and burning embers we tossed together a glorious summer potato salad with roasted vegetables and pan-fried pike perch in brown butter.
-The beverage offering was far from extensive but on request a fabulous bottle of Sancerre from Sebastien Riffault was unearthed from one of the fridges – the perfect compliment to our meal.
+We were invited to help ourselves from a massive offering of beautiful ingredients including brightly coloured tomatoes, new potatoes, crisp kale and fresh pike perch, which each group then cooked over the open fire pits.
+Circled around smoking coals and burning embers we tossed together a glorious summer potato salad with roasted vegetables and pan-fried pike perch in brown butter.
+The beverage offering was far from extensive but on request a fabulous bottle of Sancerre from Sebastien Riffault was unearthed from one of the fridges, the perfect compliment to our meal.

-“…we fell into a deep sleep waking up to the first rays of light that found their way through the treetops and into our fluffy bed.”
+“…we fell into a deep sleep, waking to the first rays of light that found their way through the treetops and into our fluffy bed.”

-After breakfast – a heartwarming affair of coffee, freshly baked breads and sensational dairy products from neighbouring producers – enjoyed under the crisp, Swedish morning sun, we saddled up for our drive back towards electricity, cell phone reception and running water.
-Stedsans had been equal parts a Swedish summer night’s dream come true and a 24-hour enrolment in a thought-provoking lifestyle experiment.
+After breakfast –a heartwarming affair of coffee, freshly baked breads and sensational dairy products from neighbouring producers– enjoyed under the crisp, Swedish morning sun, we saddled up for our drive back towards electricity, phone reception and running water.
+Stedsans had been equal parts a Swedish midsummer night’s dream come true and a 24-hour enrolment in a thought-provoking lifestyle experiment.

 A stay at Stedsans isn’t for everyone.
-It’s priced like a 4-star hotel with neither room service, warm water nor a concierge, but offering plenty of bugs and all the other inconveniences that come from living in a forest instead.
-The more I reflected, the more I started to understand the vision of Mette and Flemming and their strategy to provoke lasting reflection and inspire behavioural change though.
+It’s priced like a 4-star hotel with neither room service, warm water nor a concierge, offering plenty of bugs and all the other inconveniences that come from living in a forest instead.
+The more I reflected though, the more I started to understand the vision of Mette and Flemming and their strategy to provoke lasting reflection and inspire behavioural change.
 I’m convinced that everyone will benefit from this rare glimpse into a life without luxuries and all the things we take for granted, especially since Stedsans is packaged so beautifully in a gift wrap of Swedish summertime – bursting with nature, laughter and great food.
-If you come with the right expectations this place will unfold true magic and will ultimately inspire you to make a difference.
+If you come with the right expectations, this place will unfold true magic and inspire you, ultimately, to make a difference.